viere61/GenerativeMoodTracker/README.md

 ### AI Sound Effects System
 - **AI-Powered Sound Generation**: Generates unique sound effects based on your reflection text using ElevenLabs Sound Generation API
-- **Multiple AI Services**: Fallback to alternative services if primary service is unavailable:
-  - ElevenLabs Sound Generation API (primary)
-  - Replicate MusicGen (fallback)
-  - Hugging Face Inference API (fallback)
 - If your API key is not configured correctly, you should still get an audio based on your mood, but it's not AI generated.

 ### Audio Features
 - **Real-time Playback**: Play, pause, resume, and stop generated sound effects